2021 Masters Betting Trends and Handicapping Advice

-Despite the ever-changing odds and title of “betting favorite," nobody has any clue how this weekend is going to play out and which golfer will survive all 72 holes at the most prestigious golf course in the world.
+Despite the ever-changing odds and title of “betting favorite”, nobody still has any clue how this weekend is going to play out and which golfer will survive all 72 holes at the most prestigious golf course in the world.

-This is where I come in, and this is where following trends can help point you in the right direction – by process of elimination.
+This is where I come in and this is where following trends can help point you in the right direction – by process of elimination.
 Picking a winner in a golf tournament can seem like a daunting task given the number of players in the field.
 If you follow certain trends, you can eliminate golfers from contention before the tournament even begins.
-However, trends are made to be broken - just ask the Virginia Cavaliers how the "No. 1 has never lost to a No. 16" trend is doing.

 Masters Trends to Look For